cabal-club/cable/readme.md

 Results are provided by a data response (`msg_type=1`).

+The expected behaviour is to return immediately with what data is locally available, rather than holding on to the request in anticipation of perhaps seeing the requested hashes in the future.

 ### cancel request (`msg_type=3`)

 Indicate a desire to stop receiving responses for any request.